harlov/generator-spa-ee-angular/README.md

 The generator comes with E2E tests in Gherkin, compiled to JS with cucumber.js.
 This makes it easy to elaborate these tests as part of the "feature contract" together with a non tech person (product owner, customer...).

+cc-angular generates .feature files for partial with a route and puts it in the same directory as the partial file.
+The step defninitions should be in a sub folder step_definitions of the partial folder, because this way, the whole module contains all files needed to be placed in another app created with cc-angular.

+Naming convention for step files: **PARTIALNAME.steps.js**

 Thanks
 -------